conjurdemos/cdemo/README.md

 * Conjur - U: cindy P: Cyberark1
 * Conjur - U: john P: Cyberark1
 * AWX - U: admin P: password
-* GitLab - U: root P: Cyberark1
+* Gogs - U: cyber_dev P: Cyberark1

-### Gitlab and Jenkins Jobs
+### Gogs and Jenkins Jobs
-Jenkins and Gitlab are connected via an internal docker network.
+Jenkins and Gogs are connected via an internal docker network.
 Updating a job in Gitlab will be reflected in the subsequent Jenkins job at runtime.

 1. JOB1_Summon - This job uses summon and the jenkins identity to pull a password with a simplified script
 2. JOB2_Containers - This job spins up 5 webapp and 5 tomcat containers that are all pulling back a password.
 Jenkins generates a hostfactory token for each set of containers and then passes through an identity through container environment variables.
 Each container will then pull a password every 5 seconds.